ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Integer

 Applicability:
-: Connections
+: Connection (read only)

 This property represents the maximum Message size that can be sent before or during Connection establishment, see also {{send-idempotent}}.
 It is given in Bytes.
 This property is read-only.

 ### Maximum Message size before fragmentation or segmentation